Mohammadpur, Dhaka | editor@sarpo.net

 When Should I Move My Avocado Plant from Water to Soil?

 When you have an avocado plant that is about 6-12 inches tall, it is time to start thinking about moving it from water to soil.
 You will want to do this when the roots have filled up the container and are starting to come out of the drainage holes.
-If you wait too long, the roots will become pot bound and it will be difficult to transplant.
+If you wait too long, the roots will become pot-bound and it will be difficult to transplant.

-Here are a few things to keep in mind when making the transition: #1: Choose a well-draining potting mix.
+1. Choose a well-draining potting mix.
 Avocados like their roots to stay moist but not soggy, so make sure your pot has good drainage.
+You can add some perlite or sand to help with drainage if needed.

-You can add some perlite or sand to help with drainage if needed. #2: Transplant in the evening or on a cloudy day.
+2. Transplant in the evening or on a cloudy day.
 This will help reduce transplant shock.

-#3: Be careful not to damage the roots when transplanting.
+3. Be careful not to damage the roots when transplanting.
 Gently loosen the root ball and place it in the new pot, then fill in around it with potting mix.
 Water well after transplanting.

-#4: Fertilize lightly for the first few months after transplanting.
+4. Fertilize lightly for the first few months after transplanting.
 Avocados are light feeders, so you don’t want to overdo it on the fertilizer at first.

 How Long Can You Keep an Avocado Seed in Water?

 It is possible to sprout an avocado seed in water, but it will take patience and time.
 The seed must be completely submerged in water at all times, and it can take anywhere from two weeks to two months for the roots to appear.
-Once the roots have emerged, you can then plant the seedling in soil.
+Once the roots have emerged, you can then plant the seedlings in the soil.

 Assuming you’re talking about an avocado tree that was started from a pit: The first step is to wait until the roots have outgrown the current pot.
 Once they have, it’s time to replant in a pot that is only slightly larger than the current one.